Donald Driver: Professional career

-Driver was drafted by the Green Bay Packers in the 7th round of the 1999 NFL Draft with the 213th overall pick.
+Driver was selected by the Green Bay Packers in the seventh round of the 1999 NFL draft with the 213th overall pick.
 He spent his entire career with the Packers.

-Green Bay Packers (1999–2012)

-Known as one of the most consistent wide receivers in the game, Driver was not particularly productive his first three seasons in Green Bay (1999–2001), as he was behind wide receivers Antonio Freeman and Corey Bradford on the depth chart.
+Known as one of the most consistent wide receivers in the game, Driver was not particularly productive his first three seasons in Green Bay (1999–2001), as he remained behind wide receivers Antonio Freeman and Corey Bradford on the depth chart.
 With the departure of Freeman and Bradford, Driver blossomed in a starting role.

 Driver was solid throughout his career, often posting 1,000 receiving yards in a season.
 Driver had the most catches in the NFL in the middle of the field in 2006.
-He set a career best for yards on November 12, 2006, when he caught six passes for 191 yards, including an 82-yard touchdown against the Minnesota Vikings.
+He set a career high for single-game yards on November 12, 2006, when he caught six passes for 191 yards, including an 82-yard touchdown against the Minnesota Vikings.
 Driver finished the 2006 season in the top five of the league in reception yardage with 1,295 yards.
-He also recorded the most receptions in his career with 92 of them, earning a spot in the 2007 Pro Bowl.
+He also recorded the most receptions in his career with 92, earning a spot in the 2007 Pro Bowl.

-On December 16, 2007, during a 33–14 victory over the St. Louis Rams, veteran Green Bay quarterback Brett Favre broke Dan Marino's all-time record mark of 61,361 career passing yards.
+On December 16, 2007, during a 33–14 victory over the St. Louis Rams, veteran Green Bay quarterback Brett Favre broke Dan Marino's all-time record of 61,361 career passing yards.
 The new record came on a seven-yard completion to Driver.
 Driver was selected for the 2008 Pro Bowl.

-In the NFC Championship game on January 20, 2008, against the New York Giants, Driver had the longest play in the playoffs of the Packers' franchise history with a 90-yard touchdown catch from Favre.
+In the NFC Championship game on January 20, 2008, against the New York Giants, Driver had the longest play in the Packers' playoff history, with a 90-yard touchdown catch from Favre.

-On October 18, 2009, Driver became the Green Bay Packers' all-time leading receiver in catches, with 596.
+On October 18, 2009, Driver became the Green Bay Packers' all-time leading receiver in receptions, with 596.
 He went on to catch six more balls for 107 yards in a 26–0 home victory over the Detroit Lions.
 On September 8, 2011, Driver caught four balls for 41 yards in the opening game against the New Orleans Saints and was only one yard short of becoming the Packers' all-time leader in receiving yards.
 Driver finally broke the Packers' all-time receiving yardage record on September 18, 2011, against the Carolina Panthers after he caught a 10-yard pass from Aaron Rodgers, surpassing James Lofton.

 On February 6, 2011, Driver was injured on his second reception of Super Bowl XLV.
-Out with an ankle sprain, Driver returned to the game in the end for the final plays as the Packers went on to beat the Pittsburgh Steelers 31–25.
+Out with an ankle sprain, Driver returned for the game's final plays, as the Packers defeated the Pittsburgh Steelers 31–25.
 Driver finished Super Bowl XLV with two receptions for 28 yards.
-Despite losing playing time to Greg Jennings and Jordy Nelson, Driver was a veteran presence for a young Packers receiving corps led by NFL MVP QB Aaron Rodgers in the twilight of Driver’s career.
+Despite losing playing time to Greg Jennings and Jordy Nelson, Driver was a veteran presence for a young Packers receiving corps led by NFL MVP QB Aaron Rodgers in the twilight of Driver's career.